jacobbieker/Aperio_imaging_consolidator/README.md

 # Testing

-To test this program, open the testing subfolder.
-If necessary, edit the testConfig.yml file to change the testing parameters.

-Run test.py to create dummy test files based off any input file.

-Currently has to be to manually checked against expected files (stored in expected)

-Cases currently covered:
-- Large sets (>4000) of files
-- Missing stain name -> Throws error with the file name
+To test these scripts, go to the testing folder and copy all the files in any of the subfolders to the same directory as the R script.
+Run the script.